Tenant Satisfaction Measures – What Shared Owner residents told us

 How we handle complaints

-Throughout the year, we have continued to work hard to ensure we respond to complaints quickly, putting things right and learning from when things have gone wrong.
+Throughout last year, we continued to work hard to ensure we respond to complaints quickly, putting things right and learning from when things have gone wrong.
 We have seen strong ongoing performance with 98% of all complaints responded to within the Housing Ombudsman timeframes.

 Only 33% of shared owner residents surveyed said they were satisfied with our approach to handling complaints.